Candida albicans vaginal yeast infections

 Candida albicans is an opportunistic yeast (fungus) that can develop in mouth, vagina, skin or nail bed of humans.
 Some countries call yeast infections thrush.
-Yeast infections can be especially bad for those with lowered immunity, particularly those undertaking chemotherapy or AIDS treatment, or bone or organ transplants.
+Yeast infections can be especially dangerous for those with lowered immunity, such as during chemotherapy or bone or organ transplants.

-Candida albicans is normal in the gut flora, generally existing without causing problems, but this yeast can become pathogenic, growing filaments that are described as root-like and invade tissue and organs.
-This is called dimorphism, (though C. albicans is technically polyphenic).
+Candida albicans is a normal component of the gut flora, generally existing without causing problems; however, this yeast can become pathogenic, growing filaments that are described as root-like and capable of invading tissue and organs.
+This is called dimorphism (though C. albicans is technically polyphenic).

-C. albicans goes through several changes in form, depending on the circumstances it is living in, including specific environmental conditions like oxygen levels (anaerobic conditions), nutrient levels, pH, and temperature.
+C. albicans may go through several changes in form, depending on the circumstances, including specific environmental conditions like oxygen levels (anaerobic conditions), nutrient levels, pH, and temperature.

 C. albicans is found in 40-60 per cent of all healthy adults, but cannot survive or multiply outside of the human body.
 Most Candida species do not cause infection in humans, but several do, including C. albicans.